Photo Credit: Craig Pettis

 Elizabeth Amirault M. Div.

 Elizabeth graduated with her Master of Divinity (M.Div.) from Queen’s School of Religion in 2012 and continues to study toward completion of a Master of Theological Studies (MTS).
 Elizabeth’s call is to Spiritual Care and she has been working toward become a Spiritual Care Practitioner, through the Canadian Association for Spiritual Care (CASC).
 Elizabeth is working toward ordination in the United Church of Canada and is currently a Candidate Supply completing a 2-year Supervised Ministry Experience (SME) here at Wolfe Island United Church, after which she will become an ordained minister.
-Although not yet ordained, Elizabeth has been granted authorization from Bay of Quinte Conference to provide sacramental ministry and the license to perform marriages. (license application is pending Ontario government approval at this time.)
+Although not yet ordained, Elizabeth has been granted authorization from Bay of Quinte Conference to provide sacramental ministry and the license to perform marriages.

 Our Past Ministers